TrentonAdams/postfix/README.md

 not the ideal way to go, as postfix itself has configuration mechanisms for this purpose.

-The quickest way to get going is to configure postfix the way you already know and love (use **postconf**)...
+The quickest way to get and understanding of how things work is to configure postfix the way you already know and love (use **postconf**)...

 ```bash
 # create a "postfix-vol" if one does not already exist